MYSTIC-HUNTER/gesture-bot/README.md

 # Virual-Mouse

-A virtual mouse is software that allows users to give mouse inputs to a system without using an actual mouse.\n To the extreme it can also be called as hardware because it uses an ordinary web camera.\n A virtual mouse can usually be operated with multiple input devices, which may include an\n actual mouse or a computer keyboard.
-Virtual mouse which uses web camera works with the\n help of different image processing techniques.
+A virtual mouse is software that allows users to give mouse inputs to a system without using an actual mouse.
+To the extreme it can also be called as hardware because it uses an ordinary web camera.
+A virtual mouse can usually be operated with multiple input devices, which may include an actual mouse or a computer keyboard.
+Virtual mouse which uses web camera works with the help of different image processing techniques.
 # How to setup and run

   ### Pre-requisites